 Dr. Sara Hintze

 My enthusiasm for applied ethology and animal welfare science emerged with my first lectures on these topics as a vet student at the University of Giessen, Germany.
-Aiming to gain some insight into the day-to-day work of an animal welfare scientist, I got involved in projects on abnormal repetitive behaviour in mice and dogs in the Division of Animal Welfare and Ethology in Giessen.
-My interest in the underlying mechanisms and the effects of abnormal repetitive behaviour on animal welfare started to develop, and the experience I made during this time further strengthened my wish to become an animal welfare scientist.
+Aiming to gain insight into the everyday life of an animal welfare scientist, I got involved in projects on abnormal repetitive behaviour in mice and dogs in the Division of Animal Welfare and Ethology in Giessen.
+My interest in the underlying mechanisms and the effects of abnormal repetitive behaviour on animal welfare started to develop, and the experience I made strengthened my wish to become an animal welfare scientist.

 After graduating from vet school, I did a Master’s in ‘Applied Animal Behaviour and Animal Welfare’ at the University of Edinburgh, UK, which I completed with a thesis on the causes and consequences of mounting behaviour in finishing pigs supervised by Rick D’Eath.
 I continued my research path with a PhD on affective states in horses in the Division of Animal Welfare at the University of Bern, Switzerland, under the supervision of Hanno Würbel.
 During my PhD, I used both cognitive (Judgement Bias Task) and behavioural measures (facial expressions, Qualitative Behaviour Assessment) aiming to identify indicators of emotional valence in horses.
 Besides my work with the horses, I learned more about lab rodent behaviour and welfare, being involved in a project on positive facial expressions in rats and the refinement of the Judgement Bias Task for mice and rats.
 Moreover, I stared to become very interested in the refinement and the scientific validity of animal experiments.